AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ### Hotels schema

 The destination schema "[!UICONTROL Hotels]" is based on a custom "[!UICONTROL Hotels]" class, and contains fields that describe a hotel.
-The "[!UICONTROL email]" field serves as the primary identity for the schema under the "[!UICONTROL Email]" namespace.
+The "[!DNL hotelID]" field serves as the primary identity for the schema under a custom "[!DNL hotelId]" namespace.
 Like "[!UICONTROL Loyalty Members]", this schema has also been enabled for [!DNL Real-time Customer Profile].

 ![](../images/tutorials/relationship/hotels.png)